 According to insurance claim statistics, the average driver will be involved in about five accidents during their lifetime.
 With roughly 400 collisions reported in Kentucky every single day, it is easy to see how the numbers start to add up.
 Unsurprisingly, more than half of these accidents involve collisions with other moving vehicles.
 With some many accidents occurring it is vital that you have a reputable, knowledgeable and proven Louisville car accident lawyer on your side to help you through this distressing time.

 Kentucky law entitles accident victims to financial compensation from negligent drivers and other third-parties that are responsible for the accidents.
 This may include a defective part manufacturer, a truck driver’s employer, or even the state or local government agency tasked with maintaining the road where the accident occurred.
 With even minor accidents having the potential to cause serious, life-changing injuries, it is important for accident victims to identify all possible sources of compensation for their injuries and other losses.
-It is cricial that you consult with a skilled Louisville car accident attorney.
+It is crucial that you consult with a skilled Louisville car accident attorney.
 Contact Gladstein Law Firm today online or by calling 502-855-4177.

 Experienced Representation for Auto Injuries & Vehicle Collisions